 Also known as PPC advertising, this type of advertising is determined by web searches.
 And since 86% of Americans regularly use search engines to find local businesses, it pays to be seen.
 By targeting keywords related to your company and industry, you can advertise on Google and Bing and pay per each click that users make on your ads.

-PPC ads can become complex, which is why we recommend working with an agency that can take the goals you’ve determined above and turn them into a PPC strategy that will deliver results.
+PPC is still important during the Coronavirus as prospective customers look for your products or services.
+We recommitted working with an agency that can take the goals you’ve determined above and turn them into a PPC strategy that will deliver results, especially right now.

 The companies you remember are those who take time to creatively educate and inspire.
 Blogging is one way to do this.
 It helps drive traffic to your website, establishes your thought leadership in your niche, and engages your audience.

 Blogging regularly will also provide content to share on social media while helping improve your SEO ranking so you appear in more searches online.
 Focus on in-depth pieces that answer common questions, as these are 9x more likely to increase lead generation.

 Even with Coronavirus-related disruptions to website rankings, it is possible to get yours back.
 Blogging can help you do that, as well as focusing on other SEO needs like FAQs, voice search, and more.

 So let’s say you implement all of these recommendations.
 How long until you see results?

 How Long It Takes to See Results from Marketing

 Most marketing, especially blogging and social media, will take time to grow.
 Expect to work on these platforms for at least three to six months before seeing strong sales-based results.
 With email marketing and paid advertising, results can typically be seen within two to three months in normal times.

 While both business and consumers are recovering from the Coronavirus, you may see a longer period from implementing your new marketing plan and sustained growth.